MohamedElhossin/movie_analysis/README.md

 This is my first step in the Data Science field.

-I'm trying to analyze the movie dataset on Kaggle and extract insights from it.
+I'm trying to analyze the u_tmdb_5000_movies dataset on Kaggle and extract insights from it.